tooljump/tooljump/docs/docs/writing-integrations/integrations-code-execution.md

 ---
 # Running code in an integration

-The `run` method in every integration executes when Tooljump matches your integration to the current context.
+The `run` method in every integration executes when ToolJump matches your integration to the current context.

 In `run`, write the code that connects tools across your organization.
 The method is async, so you can `await` I/O such as HTTP requests or SDK calls.